& Performative Workshop

 presented artistic practices will be addressed.
 During the discussion-performance,

-the artist will draw and write notes about the debate on a sheet
+the artist draws and writes notes about the debate on a sheet of

-of paper as large as the gallery wall and invite members of the
+paper as large as the gallery wall and invites members of the audience

-audience to do the same.
-The resulting graffiti will be a visualization
+to do the same.
+The resulting graffiti will be a visualization of

-of the discussion as well a symbolic map of the interconnections
+the discussion as well a symbolic map of the interconnections between

 Deeply fascinated by biological processes, Margherita Pevere